abeltesfay/ff-aps/README.md

   1. Zip folder (sans .git folder) using either pkg.cmd or pkg.sh

-  1. (Optional) Rename zip to to have be .xpi
+  1. (Optional) Rename zip to to have an .xpi extension -- zip is fine though.

+  1. (Note) File will show up under the output directory

 ## To temporarily load this extension: